HesamMalekiParast/Todo_list_tasks/README.md

 # Todo-List

 ### Overview
 This is a simple command-line based To-Do List program written in Bash.
 It allows users to manage their daily tasks by adding, listing, and deleting tasks.
-The program stores tasks in a file, ensuring that they persist between sessions.
+The program stores tasks in a txt file, ensuring that they persist between sessions.

 ### Features